 Ropes & Gray is home to one the country’s most experienced and successful PTAB trial practice groups.
 We have been at the forefront of these proceedings since their inception, filing the first ever challenge to a business method software patent in CBM2012-00001.
 This CBM challenge resulted in a final written decision that ordered the cancellation of all challenged claims.
 Our attorneys have also successfully represented a client in the only IPR proceeding to date that included live testimony before the Board, and are, month-to-month, repeatedly before many of the same judges of the PTAB.
 On the technology side, the Group has experience across a wide-range of technologies, from complex signaling protocols and consumer electronics devices to high-value pharmaceuticals.

 Deep Bench.
 Ropes & Gray has a deep bench of legal professionals who know the ins-and-outs of the PTAB and know how to win there.
-The IP litigation team consists of more than 70 attorneys and Ph.D.-level technical advisors who have contributed to our PTAB success, including at least a dozen attorneys who have argued before the Board.
+The IP litigation team consists of more than 70 attorneys and Ph.D.-level technical advisors who have contributed to our PTAB success, including more than a dozen attorneys who have argued before the Board.

 Practical Firsthand Experience.
 Ropes & Gray’s team has been involved in PTAB trials since the moment of its inception and knows firsthand the strategies and arguments that work before the Board, and more importantly given our consistent presence, the evolution of the agency away from trial practices that are no longer effective.
 We are able to draw on our extensive library of briefs, petitions and decisions to address many of the questions that arise in our ongoing PTAB matters, as well as in related ITC and district court proceedings.